InternRobotics/InternSR/README.md

 ### Spatial Understanding Benchmark: MMScan

+We provide two versions of the MMScan benchmark.
+For the 3D version, we supply RGB videos with depth information, along with camera parameters for each frame as input.
+The corresponding object prompts are provided in the form of 3D bounding boxes.
+For the 2D version, we provide RGB videos, with the corresponding object prompts given as the projected center of the object in each image.

+(1) (3D Version)
-We only support LLaVA-3D for the MMScan Question Answering Benchmark currently.
+We only support LLaVA-3D for the MMScan 3D Version.
 To run LLaVA-3D on MMScan, download the [model checkpoints](https://huggingface.co/ChaimZhu/LLaVA-3D-7B) and execute the following command:
 ```shell
 # Single Process
 bash scripts/llava3d/llava_mmscan_qa.sh --model-path path_of_ckpt --question-file ./data/annotations/mmscan_qa_val_{ratio}.json --question-file path_to_save --num-chunks 1 --chunk_idx 1